egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-secondary-server-certs.md

 {: #ex-http-server-unprompted-basic title="Simple unprompted server authentication"}

 A server MAY send a `CERTIFICATE` immediately after sending it's `SETTINGS`.
-However, it MAY also send certificates certificates afterward.
+However, it MAY also send certificates afterward.
 For example, a proxy might discover that a client is interested in an origin that it can reverse proxy at the time that a client sends a `CONNECT` request.
 It can then send certificates for those origins to allow for TLS-terminated reverse proxying to those origins for the remainder of the connection lifetime.